5. Controllers

 git branch -D chapter_5_add_a_controller

-Or leave it in place for now.
-If the PR was still open and being reviewed for example, you'd definitely keep it as chances are you'd need to do some updates.
+Or leave it in place.
+If the PR was still open and being reviewed, you'd keep it as chances are you'd need to make some updates following a code review.

 We'll leave Git there for now.

-We'll be using feature branches throughout the rest of the book, so while I'll prompt you to create a new feature branch at the start of each chapter, I'll be keeping instructions very basic to avoid bloat, and more importantly to get you into the habit of learning the workflow if you're not familiar with it.
+We'll be using feature branches throughout the rest of the book, so while I'll prompt you to create a new feature branch at the start of each chapter, I'll be keeping instructions concise to avoid bloat.
+More importantly, this approach will get you into the habit of learning the workflow.

 Conclusion